TobiasWehrum/unity-utilities/Countdown/README.md

 		// Looping countdown, every 2 seconds
 		countdownLoop = new Countdown(true, 2f);

-		// Looping countdown, delegate is called to determine duration (1 to 5 seconds) countdownRandom = new Countdown(true, () => UnityEngine.Random.Range(1f, 5f));
+		// Looping countdown, delegate is called every loop to determine duration (1 to 5 seconds) countdownRandom = new Countdown(true, () => UnityEngine.Random.Range(1f, 5f));

 		// Non-looping countdown, 5 seconds duration.
 Can be reset by calling Reset().